Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 14 Maret 2025 18.21.19 UTC
+- WIB: Jumat, 14 Maret 2025 19.48.51 UTC
-- WITA: Jumat, 14 Maret 2025 19.21.19 UTC
+- WITA: Jumat, 14 Maret 2025 20.48.51 UTC
-- WIT: Jumat, 14 Maret 2025 20.21.19 UTC
+- WIT: Jumat, 14 Maret 2025 21.48.51 UTC

 Kutipan Inspiratif:
-"There are three principal means of acquiring knowledge... observation of nature, reflection, and experimentation.
-Observation collects facts; reflection combines them; experimentation verifies the result of that combination."
+"The further you get into technology, the further you go into gaming.
+That's the general rule."

-Kategori: nature
+Kategori: technology